hazenai/system-docs/docs/installation.md

 ## Prerequisites

-* Edge device is flashed with Nvidia `JetPack 4.4.0`
+* Edge device is flashed with Nvidia `JetPack 4.4.0` (Make sure Jetson SDK Components are also installed)
 * Internet

 ## Edge Script Installtion